groupdocs-comparison/GroupDocs.Comparison-for-Java/Docs/content/comparison/java/developer-guide/advanced-usage/comparison/get-changes-coordinates.md

 url: comparison/java/get-changes-coordinates
 title: Get changes coordinates
 weight: 5
-description: ""
+description: "This article explains how to obtain coordinates for detected changes at a document pages preview when compare documents with GroupDocs.Comparison for Java"
-keywords:
+keywords: Compare documents, get changes coordinates
 productName: GroupDocs.Comparison for Java
 hideChildren: False
 ---
-**[GroupDocs.Comparison](https://products.groupdocs.com/comparison/java)** allows to detect changes between source and target files and obtain changes coordinates at files preview images.
+**[GroupDocs.Comparison](https://products.groupdocs.com/comparison/java)** allows to detect changes between source and target documents and obtain changes coordinates at document preview images.
+These coordinates can be quite useful for highlighting detected changes at document preview images with some graphics (for example, place a red rectangle around each detected change).

 The following are the steps to obtain changes coordinates.